-Linda Fairstein’s Killer Charm is a quick, intriguing read that dives right into the Markoff case—exploring the double life of a psychopath and just how dangerously convincing they can appear.
-A former prosecutor, her collection, From the Files of Linda Fairstein, includes six shorts, covering topics from dangerous places where killers lurk to serial rapists.
+Linda Fairstein’s Killer Charm is a quick, intriguing read that dives into the Markoff case—exploring the double life of a psychopath and just how dangerously convincing they can appear.
+A former prosecutor, her collection, From the Files of Linda Fairstein, includes six short true crime pieces, covering topics from dangerous places where killers lurk to serial rapists.

 Read on for an excerpt from Killer Charm, and then download the book.

 At 10:15 on the evening of April 14, 2009, Boston detectives responded to emergency calls from the posh Marriott Copley Place hotel.
 A young woman, later identified as 25-year-old Julissa Brisman, had been found lying in the doorway of her hotel room on the 20th floor.
 She had been hit over the head and shot three times.
 One bullet entered her heart and killed her almost instantly.